 Up until May of 2018, incoming nutrient loads were contained within the biomass of Chara and phytoplankton in the water column.
-Since the summer of 2018, the lake and waterway have both lost, for some reason, the previously substantial Chara along the lake bottom, which had previously occupied about a third of the water column.
+Since the summer of 2018, the lake and waterway have both lost, for an unknown reason, the previously substantial Chara along the lake bottom, which had previously occupied about a third of the water column.
 In Florida, the historical default response to an over-abundance of "nuisance" plants such as Hydrilla would involve controlling the vegetation through the application of herbicides.
-However, this has often been associated with "flipping" a lake from a clear lake with macrophytes (aka "large plants") to one with no macrophytes but with a newly-created phytoplankton bloom (e.g., Atkins and ESA 2014).
-In 2019, a test project was performed to try and reestablish SAV in the lake by planting SAV transplants, due to water and herbivory the transplanting effort was unsuccessful.
-As such, a more comprehensive, larger-scale SAV transplanting effort is not justified, likely due to insufficient water clarity.
+However, this default management response has often been associated with "flipping" a lake from a clear lake with macrophytes (aka "large plants") to one with no macrophytes but with a newly-created phytoplankton bloom (e.g., Atkins and ESA 2014).
+In 2019, a test project was performed to try and reestablish SAV in the lake by planting SAV transplants, but due to water and herbivory, the transplanting effort was unsuccessful.
+Based on these results, a more comprehensive, larger-scale SAV transplanting effort is not justified, likely due to insufficient water clarity.